gdg-israel/ng-conf-2014/README.md

 ## Development instructions

-Run `gulp serve` and then open http://localhost:7000/ in your webbrowser.
+Run `gulp` and then open http://localhost:7000/ in your web-browser.

-When ready to deploy, simply push to the gh-pages branch.
+When ready to deploy, run `gulp publish` to push to the gh-pages branch.